BeckSharp/Piet-Mondrian/README.md

 # Piet-Mondrian
-Piet Mondrian artwork designed by css
+A website that showcases Piet Mondrians art piece "Composition with Red Blue and Yellow", using css grid styling.